Best Nurse Practitioner Programs in Kentucky for 2026

 • 100% online, completable in as few as 24 months

-• 47 credit hours at $600 per credit ($29,177 total)
+• 47 credit hours at $600 per credit

-• 750 clinical hours across five residency courses
+• 750 clinical hours across five residencies

-• CCNE-accredited with eligibility for certification exam
+• Prepares for AGACNP certification exam

 Northern Kentucky University

-• 100% online delivery, completable in as few as 22 months
+• 100% online, completable in as few as 22 months

-• 88.94% ANCC pass rate reported
+• 88.94% reported ANCC pass rate

 Visit Website